kongriley/ki-rl/data/2025_nba_playoffs_questions.md

 # Question 1
-Question: Which team won the 2025 NBA Finals?
-A) Indiana Pacers B) Oklahoma City Thunder C) Boston Celtics D) Denver Nuggets
+Question: Which team won the 2025 NBA Finals over the Indiana Pacers?
+A) Indiana Pacers
+B) Oklahoma City Thunder
+C) Boston Celtics
+D) Denver Nuggets

 Answer: B

 # Question 2
-Question: Which team became the first-ever 10-seed to advance from the play-in tournament into the playoffs?
-A) Chicago Bulls B) Miami Heat C) Atlanta Hawks D) Orlando Magic
+Question: During the 2025 NBA Playoffs, which team became the first-ever 10-seed to advance from the play-in tournament into the playoffs?
+A) Orlando Magic
+B) Miami Heat
+C) Chicago Bulls
+D) Dallas Mavericks

 Answer: B

 # Question 3
-Question: Which franchise entered 2025 with the NBA’s longest active playoff drought at nine consecutive seasons?
-A) Washington Wizards B) Portland Trail Blazers C) Charlotte Hornets D) Utah Jazz
+Question: In the 2025 NBA Playoffs first round, which No. 2 seed lost a seven-game series to the No. 7 seed Golden State Warriors?
+A) Denver Nuggets
+B) Houston Rockets
+C) Oklahoma City Thunder
+D) Minnesota Timberwolves

-Answer: C
+Answer: B

 # Question 4
-Question: Who became the first player in NBA playoff history to make six 3-pointers in the fourth quarter (ECF Game 1 vs. Knicks)?
-A) Tyrese Haliburton B) Aaron Nesmith C) Pascal Siakam D) Obi Toppin
+Question: In 2025, which team clinched the No. 1 seed in the Eastern Conference?
+A) Boston Celtics
+B) Cleveland Cavaliers
+C) Milwaukee Bucks
+D) Miami Heat

 Answer: B

 # Question 5
-Question: Which team set an NBA playoff record with 87 first-half points (WCSF Game 2)?
-A) Denver Nuggets B) Oklahoma City Thunder C) Cleveland Cavaliers D) Boston Celtics
+Question: By how many combined points did the Cleveland Cavaliers outscore the Miami Heat in their 2025 first-round sweep, setting a new NBA record for series margin?
+A) 118
+B) 120
+C) 122
+D) 126

-Answer: B
+Answer: C

 # Question 6
-Question: Which first-round series went seven games with both teams scoring an identical total number of points?
-A) Warriors vs. Rockets B) Nuggets vs. Clippers C) Celtics vs. Knicks D) Thunder vs. Grizzlies
+Question: During the 2025 Western Conference Finals, a day after being announced as MVP, which player scored 38 points in Game 2 to lead his team to a 2–0 series lead over Minnesota?
+A) Nikola Jokić
+B) Anthony Edwards
+C) Shai Gilgeous-Alexander
+D) Jalen Williams

+Answer: C

+# Question 7
+Question: During the 2025 Western Conference Semifinals, which team set an NBA playoff record with 87 first-half points in a 149–106 win over Denver?
+A) Oklahoma City Thunder
+B) Denver Nuggets
+C) Golden State Warriors
+D) Minnesota Timberwolves

 Answer: A

-# Question 7
-Question: Who posted 44 points and 15 rebounds in Game 5 of the Thunder–Nuggets series?
-A) Jamal Murray B) Nikola Jokić C) Shai Gilgeous-Alexander D) Jalen Williams
-Answer: B

 # Question 8
-Question: Which player tore his Achilles tendon in Game 4 of Pacers–Bucks?
-A) Damian Lillard B) Giannis Antetokounmpo C) Tyrese Haliburton D) Gary Trent Jr.
+Question: In 2025, which network had exclusive coverage of the Eastern Conference Finals?
+A) ABC
+B) ESPN
+C) TNT
+D) NBC

+Answer: C

+# Question 9
+Question: In 2025, which franchise missed the NBA playoffs for the first time since 2017?
+A) Philadelphia 76ers
+B) Phoenix Suns
+C) Dallas Mavericks
+D) New Orleans Pelicans

 Answer: A

-# Question 9
+# Question 10
-Question: Which head coach became the seventh to reach 100 playoff wins (and later 101) during the 2025 playoffs?
-A) Tyronn Lue B) Steve Kerr C) Erik Spoelstra D) Michael Malone
+Question: In 2025, who was named Eastern Conference Finals MVP after the Pacers eliminated the Knicks?
+A) Tyrese Haliburton
+B) Pascal Siakam
+C) Aaron Nesmith
+D) Myles Turner

 Answer: B

-# Question 10
-Question: Which team won the Maurice Podoloff Trophy for the NBA’s best regular-season record for the first time in franchise history?
-A) Boston Celtics B) Cleveland Cavaliers C) Oklahoma City Thunder D) New York Knicks
-Answer: C